mmmbarendse/opensky/README.md

 Data from ~4 million users, representing ~81% of all registered accounts.
 235 million posts, covering various metadata like timestamps, language, likes, and replies.

-The data was scrapped from Bluesy by the official developer API.
+The data was scrapped from Bluesky by the official developer API.
 The sentiment analysis was conducted with roBERTa, based on Googles BERT data model.

 The news feed, is a custom feed with high popularity containing posts from verified news outlets.
 Custom feeds is a feature of Bluesy to create customised feeds that can be bookmarked and accessed by any time.